Last Updated on April 26, 2023 by Goya

 If you have seen my earlier post on Ljubljana, then you know that my love of Slovenia started quite some time ago.
-Our stay back in 2017 was short and limited only to the capital of this beautiful country, but it was enough to make both me and my brother determined to come back here as soon as we possibly could… Of course, then life happened, so my prompt(!) return to Slovenia didn’t actually take place until five years -or two graduations, a wedding and a global pandemic- later, and this time, I had some time to kill and a new travel buddy: Mister… And boy, was it a trip to remember!
+Our stay back in 2017 was short and limited only to the capital of this beautiful country, but it was enough to make both my brother and me determined to come back here as soon as we possibly could… Of course, then life happened, so my prompt(!) return to Slovenia didn’t actually take place until five years -or two graduations, a wedding and a global pandemic- later, and this time, I had some time to kill and a new travel buddy: Mister… And boy, was it a trip to remember!

 We booked our plane tickets and hotel very last minute (5 days before our departure date, to be specific), so we didn’t have a lot of time to plan or book anything.
 And perhaps it was good that we didn’t.
 It seemed we arrived in the middle of a great rental car shortage (yup, it was a thing), so even if we had a plan/list, we probably couldn’t see them all anyway.